LizJo25/CardioCareAI/README.md

 # CardioCareAI
-CardioCareAI is an AI-based web application that predicts heart health risks using machine learning.
-Built with Python, Flask, and MySQL, it analyzes health inputs like age, BP, and cholesterol to provide instant, data-driven predictions, promoting early detection and preventive care.
+CardioCareAI is an AI-powered heart health risk prediction system designed to assist individuals in assessing their risk of cardiovascular disease through a simple, web-based interface.
+The system uses machine learning models trained on medical datasets to analyze key health indicators such as age, blood pressure, cholesterol levels, and lifestyle factors.
+By inputting these parameters, users receive an instant, data-driven prediction of their heart health risk.
+Built using Python, Flask, and integrated with a MySQL database, the application provides a seamless experience—from user authentication to personalized prediction results.
+The interface is intuitive and accessible, allowing both healthcare professionals and general users to utilize the tool efficiently.
+CardioCareAI aims to promote early detection and awareness of heart-related issues, enabling proactive health decisions.
+It combines the power of AI with user-centric design to contribute toward preventive healthcare solutions.